THE ISLAND

 Paradise islands are highly desirable places.
 But does paradise exist ?
 How can we know that paradise on earth is not a fantasy, but reality ?

 I photographed the hollow rocks at an island in Singapore formerly known as "Pulau Belakang Mati" which literally translates as "Island of Death from behind".
 The island was redeveloped in 1972 by the Singapore government and renamed "Sentosa" which translates to peace and tranquility.
-Sentosa is and artificially constructed tourist spot, a materialist decadent paradise, made to please.
+Sentosa, was made to please.

 The hollow rocks, disintegrated in time, decaying, empty shells held up by plastic pipes, some about to collapse, are a symbol for a paradise lost.
 Paradise as utopia.
 The fantasy of paradise on a collision course with reality.
 The island no longer a place of exotic, idealistic dreams, but a more interior, darker, dystopian place.